alphagov/di-authentication-account-redirect-page/README.md

 ## Local setup
 The recommended way to preview this code locally is to use a live preview server in an IDE.

 In order for the page to render correctly, certain elements of the GOV.UK Frontend npm package are required.
 First run `npm i`.
 These can then be copied across into the application by running `npm run govuk-frontend-setup`.
-This in turn comprises two steps (spelled out in `package.json` under `scripts`):
+This in turn comprises two steps (spelled out in `package.json` under `scripts` - but please not that you do not need to run these directly):
 - `compile-css`: compiles index.scss into index.css and copies assets (fonts and images) from `node_modules` into an `assets` folder at the root of the project
 - `run copy-js`: copies base JavaScript from `node_modules` into an `assets/js` folder at the root of the project